 Many people are interested in sewing clothes for crafting purposes.
 For example, maybe you have a dog or other pet that needs cute seasonal outfits.
 Or perhaps, your child has a doll and wants matching outfits.
 Learning to make these items yourself can definitely save you money.

-Clothes for Dogs
+Clothes for Dogs and Babies

 Perhaps you want to make some cute clothes for your dog either to celebrate the season or to keep him warm.
 Unfortunately, buying clothes made for dogs is pricey.
 However, making baby or toddler clothes with some minor adjustments will suit your dog.